We noticed that you are based in the - click here to visit our USA website. US

 Highlights

-• Walk the Via Francigena from the Swiss Alps to the city of Rome
+• Walk the Via Francigena from the stunning Swiss Alps to the Eternal City of Rome

-• Immerse yourself in the culture and history of small rural villages
+• Immerse yourself in the culture and history of charming rural Italian villages

-• Regional specialties such as wine, pasta, cheese, and cured meats
+• Savour regional delights such as Tuscan wine, fresh pasta, Parmesan cheese, and cured meats

 • Camino to Rome vs Camino to Santiago